 County of King

-On this 20th day of October, A.D.
-1986, before me, the undersigned, a Notary Public in and for the State of Washington duly commissioned and sworn, personally appeared Peter A. deLeuw and Donald F. Kline to me known to be the President and Secretary, respectively, of Country Craft, Inc., the corporation that executed the foregoing instrument, and acknowledged the said instrument to be the free and voluntary act and deed of said corporation, for the used and purposes therein mentioned, and on oath stated that they authorized to execute the said instrument and that the seal affixed is the corporate deal of said corporations.
+On this , before me, the undersigned, a Notary Public in and for the State of Washington duly commissioned and sworn, personally appeared Justin Works and Britt McColley-Ward to me known to be the President and Secretary, respectively, of Fairwood Firs Homeowners Association the corporation that executed the foregoing instrument, and acknowledged the said instrument to be the free and voluntary act and deed of said corporation, for the used and purposes therein mentioned, and on oath stated that they authorized to execute the said instrument and that the seal affixed is the corporate deal of said corporations.

 WITNESS my hand and official seal hereto affixed the day and year in the certificate above written.

-(Original signed by:)

-Connie M. Lovell

-Notary Public in and for the State of

-Washington residing at

-Kirkland.